Business Taxes: An Overview Guide

 Depending on your taxation status—C corp or S corp—the IRS will require different forms.

-- In addition, if your C corp will earn more than $500 in income, you'll need to submit Form 1120-W, Estimated Tax for Corporations, to file estimated tax payments.
+- C corp: File Form 1120, US Corporation Income Tax Return, for a C corp.
+In addition, if your C corp will earn more than $500 in income, you'll need to submit Form 1120-W, Estimated Tax for Corporations, to file estimated tax payments.

 Standard business tax deductions

-To reduce your business taxes, you want to maximize your deductions.
-These are some of the most common deductible expenses.
+To reduce your business taxes, you want to explore all tax break opportunities for maximizing your deductions.
+These are some of the most common tax deductible business expenses.

 - Salaries and wages for yourself and all employees